 JOU 308 Copy Editing (3) F. Instruction and experience in editing and rewriting copy and headline writing in accordance with accepted journalistic practice.
 Included will be instruction in grammar and usage.
-Prerequisites: ENG108 and JOU202.
+Prerequisites: ENG232, JOU202, and ENG108 or ENG112.

-JOU 310 Journalism Laboratory: Newspaper Production Management (2) F, Sp.
+JOU 310 Newspaper Management (2) F, Sp.
 Supervised experience in managerial positions on the campus newspaper; application of the principles of professional journalism.
 May be repeated for a total of 8 credit hours.

-JOU 312 Journalism Laboratory: Yearbook/Magazine Production Management (2) F, Sp.
+JOU 312 Yearbook Management (2) F, Sp.
 Supervised experience in managerial positions on the campus yearbook; applications of principles of professional journalism.
 May be repeated for a total of 8 credit hours.